g8os/EFBD/docs/commandlinetool/usage.md

 # Using the 0-Disk Command Line Tool

 ```
-$ g8stor -h
+$ zeroctl -h
-g8stor manages the Zero-OS visks
+zeroctl controls the zero-os resources

-Find more information at github.com/zero-os/0-Disk/g8stor.
+Find more information at github.com/zero-os/0-Disk/zeroctl.

 Usage:
-  g8stor [command]
+  zeroctl [command]

 Available Commands:
-  copy        Copy a Zero-OS vdisk
+  copy        Copy a zero-os resource
-  delete      Delete a Zero-OS resource
+  delete      Delete a zero-os resource
   help        Help about any command
-  list        List Zero-OS resources
+  list        List zero-os resources
-  restore     Restore a Zero-OS resource
+  restore     Restore a zero-os resource
   version     Output the version information

 Flags:
-  -h, --help      help for g8stor
+  -h, --help      help for zeroctl
   -v, --verbose   log available information

-Use "g8stor [command] --help" for more information about a command.
+Use "zeroctl [command] --help" for more information about a command.
 ```

 ## Examples